Smart public lighting

 A large deployment of smart meters has been implemented by Enedis: As of June 2019, 131 800 smart electricity meters out of 142 900 planned have been deployed in the City of Nantes.
 On Ile de Nantes demonstration district, 13 000 smart meters are installed (instead of the 8 000 smart meters initially planned).

-The smart electric meter called "Linky" provides the residents in the area with automated meter readings for payments and a quicker way to change the electric power contract.
-Furthermore, "Linky" allows for the visualisation of energy consumption and supports behaviour change when it comes to energy usage.
+The smart electric meter called "Linky" provides the residents with automated meter readings for payments and a quicker way to change their electric power contract.
+It also allows for the visualisation of energy consumption.

-"Linky" also helps Enedis, the French electricity distributor, to monitor its electricity network, to facilitate the integration of renewables and the spread of new usages like electric vehicles.
-The smart meters provide data for the energy datalab project.
+For Enedis, the French electricity distributor, it helps to monitor the electricity network, to facilitate the integration of renewables and the spread of new usages like electric vehicles.
+These smart meters provide data for the energy data lab initiative.